coldbox-modules/cbstreams/readme.md

 Collectors are the way to get out of the streams world and obtain a concrete collection of values, like a list, struct, etc.  Here are our collector methods available to you:

-- `collect()` - Return an array of the final elements
+- `collect()` - Return an array of the final elements.
 - `collectGroupingBy( classifier )` - Build a final collection according to the classifier lambda/closure that will classify the keys in the group.
 This is usually a structure of elements.
-- `collectAverage( mapper, primitive=long )` - Collect an average according to the mapper function/closure
+- `collectAverage( mapper, primitive=long )` - Collect an average according to the mapper function/closure.
-- `collectSum( mapper, primitive=long )` - Collect a sum according to the mapper function/closure
+- `collectSum( mapper, primitive=long )` - Collect a sum according to the mapper function/closure.
-- `collectSummary( mapper, primitive=long )` - Collect a statistics struct according to the mapper function/closure
+- `collectSummary( mapper, primitive=long )` - Collect a statistics struct according to the mapper function/closure .
 - `collectAsList( delimiter=",", prefix, suffix )` - Collect results into a string list with a delimiter and attached prefix and/or suffix.
+- `collectAsSet()` - Collect the items to a set which doesn't include duplicate elements.
 - `collectAsStruct( keyID, valueID, overwrite=true )` - Collect the elements into a struct by leveraging the key identifier and the value identifier from the stream of elements to pass into the collection.
 - `collectPartitioningBy( predicate )` - partitions the input elements according to a Predicate closure/lambda, and organizes them into a Struct of <Boolean, array >.